Rainbow groups and activities

 Wellington Wanderers

-We are a rainbow community walking group and open to all.
-Join a group of lovely people, take part in banter and traverse our beautiful scenery most Saturday mornings.
+A rainbow community walking group and open to all.
+Join a group of lovely people, take part in banter and traverse our beautiful scenery mostly on Saturday mornings.
 All walks are events in the facebook group.
 Join by simply turning up.

 Coming walks: more tba soon